gaboesquivel/gaboesquivel/readme.md

 # Hi, I'm Gabo Esquivel

 I'm Software Engineer with more than 10 years building applications, leading teams and promoting devops culture and lightweight agile methodologies.
-I'm passionate about blockchain, decentralized finance, distributed systems, graphql, react and react native.
+I'm passionate about blockchain, distributed systems, graphql, real-time web and mobile.
 Besides software development I enjoy yoga and travelling.

 Things I do: